A note on the $l$-fold Bailey Lemma and Mixed Mock Modular forms: Multi-sum -series and mixed mock modular forms

 \section{Multi-sum $q$-series and mixed mock modular forms}

-Here we will consider applications of Theorem 1 to mixed mock modular forms.
-In particular, we shall prove the following result for two third-order mock theta functions and one tenth order mock theta function. \begin{theorem} \it We have,
+Here we will consider applications of Theorem 2.1 to mixed mock modular forms.
+In particular, we shall prove the following result for two third-order mock theta functions and one tenth order mock theta function using the $2$-fold Bailey lemma.
+The mock theta function on the right side of (3.1) is a newer function detailed in Andrews [6].
+The one on the right side of (3.2) is due to Watson [18].
+Lastly, the one on the right side of (3.3) has been studied by Choi [11]. \begin{theorem} \it We have,

 where $\psi(q)=\sum_{n\ge1}q^{n(n+1)/2}/(q;q^2)_n.$ \end{theorem}